ursatile/css4eng/208-exercise-typesetting-a-festival-poster.md

 ---
-title: "Exercise: Typesetting a Festival Poster"
+av_order: 208
+examples: examples/208-exercise-typesetting-a-festival-poster
 layout: home
 nav_order: 208
+target_minutes: 15
+title: "Exercise: Typesetting a Festival Poster"
 word_count: 201
-target_minutes: 15
-examples: examples/208-exercise-typesetting-a-festival-poster
-av_order: 208
-nav_order: 208
 ---
 In this exercise, we're going to walk through typesetting a poster for a music festival using everything we've learned so far about layout, colour, fonts, and text, and learn a few more things along the way.